Machine Translation: How to Clean Data

 There’s no getting around it, cleaning your data is a critical step in any machine learning workflow.
 The popular saying in computer science, “garbage in, garbage out”, holds very true in this situation.
 Computers aren’t magic.
 They can only function on what they receive as input.
 That’s why your training datasets must be carefully prepared to make them as accurate as possible.

-In this article, we’ll walk you through the basics of data cleaning, including the main issues that cause dirty data, the problems it can create in machine translation workflows, and the most effective ways to clean it.
+In this article, we’ll walk you through the basics of data cleaning, including the main issues that cause dirty data, the problems it can create in machine translation workflows, and how to clean data, including the most effective data cleaning techniques.

 What Makes Data ‘Dirty’?